fiverrrakib2017/fiverrrakib2017/README.md

 ### 🐼 About Me :

-Hi, I’m Rakib Mahmud Software Developer with 4 years of experience in the professional field.
+Hi, I’m Rakib Mahmud Software Developer with some years of experience in the professional field.
 I have a deep understanding of PHP language fundamentals, object-oriented programming principles, and database design.
 I am also proficient in front-end